 I also paint, mostly in the winter when it’s too cold to go outside.
-My medium is acrylic, and I like to paint realistic landscapes from my favorite adventures.
+My medium is acrylic, and I like to paint realistic landscapes from my favorite photographs.

 Most of all my other love is for horses.
-I grew up training arabian/paint horses and participating in endurance rides.
-I love having the bond you get with your horse.
-They are beautiful, strong, spirited, and friends for life.
+I grew up training arabian/paint horses and participating in endurance races.

 Tell us about your dream vacation.